Jack-The-Ripper-1820/Gossip-Simulator/README.md

 **What is the largest network you managed to deal with for each type of topology and algorithm?**

 After extensive testing, we inferred that the largest network we were able to reach convergence for is for the Full Network topology implementing the Gossip algorithm, although it also Full Network topology also had the highest memory usage.
-The traditional Memory-Performace tradeoff seems to also be applicable here.
+The traditional Memory-Performance tradeoff seems to also be applicable here.
 The details for each topology is as follows

 Gossip Algorithm:
 Full - 5000,